awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/athena/Readme.md

 - **DeleteNamedQueryExample** - Demonstrates how to delete a named query by using the named query Id value.
 - **ListNamedQueryExample** - Demonstrates how to obtain a list of named query Id values.
 - **ListQueryExecutionsExample** - Demonstrates how to obtain a list of query execution Id values.
-- **StartQueryExample** - demonstrates how to submit a query to Amazon Athena for execution, wait until the results are available, and then process the results.
+- **StartQueryExample** - Demonstrates how to submit a query to Amazon Athena for execution, wait until the results are available, and then process the results.

 To run these examples, you can setup your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
 For more information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).